0cjs/sedoc/ee/addr-decoding.md

 Unqualified reads are no big deal; the CPU is will not latch the data bus before its address bus has settled.

+However, there are some peripheral chips, such as some 65C22s, that may need [chip selects, register selects and `R/W̅` all valid before `Φ2` rises][f6-p8953].

 [[Searle 6502]] qualifying `C̅E̅`/`O̅E̅`/`W̅E̅` :
 - Read:  `Φ2` NAND  `R/W̅` → `O̅E̅` (RAM and ROM).
 - Write: `Φ2` NAND ¬`R/W̅` → `W̅E̅` (`O̅E̅` disabled by read qual.).